BookingBug/dev.bookingbug.com/docs/rest-api/event-booking.md

 </div>

 You can also list chained or grouped events.
-Using `GET https://<host>.bookingbug.com/api/v1/<company-id>/event_chains/<event-chain-id>` will return a list further details regarding the event and if the event has multiple recurring events associated these wil also be displayed
+Using `GET https://<host>.bookingbug.com/api/v1/<company-id>/event_chains/<event-chain-id>` will return a list further details regarding the event and if the event has multiple recurring events associated, these will also be returned.

-## Collect User Details
+## Custom Information
-You will need to query the event chain end point to pull in the full details regarding the event As per the below code example
+You will need to query the event chain end point to pull in the full details regarding the event As per the below code example.

 <div class="tabs">
     <ul class="tabs__menu">